22 Examples of Customer Retention Strategies That Actually Work

 Customer Retention Strategy Example: Tesco

-This supermarket giant has a strong presence in the UK, with nearly 4,000 stores nationwide.
+This supermarket giant has a strong presence in the U.K., with nearly 4,000 stores nationwide.

 For huge brands like these, coming across as authentic and human can be a challenge.
 Online grocery shopping and self-service scanners are convenient, but people still like dealing with other people.

-Customer service is still necessary, and the folks at Tesco have chosen to use Twitter as a way of executing this with a human touch.
+Customer service is still necessary, and the folks at Tesco have chosen to use X as a way of executing this with a human touch.
 They show they care by adding personality to their interactions with customers.

 Check out this example interaction: